 If any two loop-exchanging fingers carry 2 different colors, there will be a “polka-dot” stripe of those two colors on both sides of the braid.
-To make the polka-dots more obvious, the other fingers should all hold loops of a third color that contrasts well with both polka-dot colors.
+To make them show up as polka-dots, the other fingers should all hold loops of another color that contrasts well with both polka-dot colors.
 In the photo above, the 2nd braid from the top has this pattern.
 All the fingers held orange loops except for one pair of loop-exchanging fingers, which held a black loop (one hand) and a white loop (partner finger on the other hand).
 The resulting color pattern will be similar to the color pattern of the classic braid called Grene Dorge in the old manuscripts (a.k.a.
 “Barleycorn”).

 If all but one of the fingers hold black loops, and only one finger holds a white loop, you will get a black braid with a column of evenly-spaced white dots on both sides of the braid. (see top braid above – this pattern with slightly different colors).

 A 16-loop Spiral Braid is described in two of the 15th C. English loop braiding manuscripts, to be made by two braiders working together – the “Bend of 16 bows for 2 fellows” (Tollemache and Harley, though Noémi Speiser warns that the Tollemache description is flawed in some way [p.64 of OEPBforLB])